Juules32/Chess_Engine/README.md

 # Chess_Engine
-Made for an IT project at HTX Næstved
+Made for an IT project at HTX Næstved by Benjamin Jensen